Walks

 WalkID: 5628

-4 May (Sun) 2025: DARGANS ARCH AND THE UPPER WOLLANGAMBE (M-H) From Bell we visit Dargans Arch before heading East towards the "Centre of the Universe", visiting the "Ruin" on the way.
+4 May (Sun) 2025: DARGANS ARCH AND THE UPPER WOLLANGAMBE (M-H) This walk is now full.
+From Bell we visit Dargans Arch before heading East towards the "Centre of the Universe", visiting the "Ruin" on the way.
 Don't know what the "Ruin" is?
 Come along and find out!
 We then cross the Wollangambe and climb Submarine Rock, to wander among the ridges and Pagodas on the North side, making our way back to Dargans Arch.
 Mostly Off track.
 Approx 13 kilometers,100-meter ascent/descent.
 Combined Springwood, Upper Blue Mountains walk.
 Limit: 8.
 Map: Wollangambe.

 WalkID: 5618